SEO Tools Are Selling You Your Own Data

 When Tools Make Sense

-But for a normal business doing SEO?
-You can do 90% of what matters with free tools.
+But for a normal business doing SEO, you can do 90% of what matters with free tools - and log file analysis is another free goldmine that most people ignore entirely.

 The Free Stack